tomaszmurglin/Invoice-service/README.md

 # TODO:
 * Exception handling in rest controllers
+* Use vertx service proxy in services and repository layers
 * Pdf things with pdf creator run in worker verticle
 * Find all invoices and pdfs endpoint
 * Add CDI by Guice or Dagger